jimhall/TestBlog4/_posts/2021-05-20-using-kerberos-authentication-with-rad.md

 - Create a Kerbros principal of the same name (jhall@norsestuff.com) with a homedir on a kerberos protected NFS share

-- On my Mac, follow the steps in [this Solaris blog post](https://blogs.oracle.com/solaris/managing-oracle-solaris-through-rest) and use the curl commands in the blog posts to login and use the SMF RAD API command.
+- On my Mac, follow the steps in [this Solaris blog post](https://blogs.oracle.com/solaris/managing-oracle-solaris-through-rest) and use the curl commands in the blog post to login and use the SMF RAD API command.

 - Monitor Solaris Audit in the global zone and observe the RAD login is recorded in the audit record (and note the format).

 # Detailed Steps

-- Record of RAD authentication (curl commands run on my Mac)
+### Record of RAD authentication (curl commands run on my Mac)

 Contents of login.json (note using the user in LDAP)